realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/03_chapter.md

 ## Shortest Path Between Zones

 The most powerful query the zone graph enables is shortest path between two named zones.
-The Streamlit application uses this for the "Find shortest path" feature -- the user selects two zones, the app finds the nearest intersection to each zone's centre point and then asks Neo4j for the shortest directed path between them along `ROAD` relationships:
+The Streamlit application uses this for the "Find shortest path" feature -- the user selects two zones, the app finds the nearest intersection to each zone's centre point and then asks Aura for the shortest directed path between them along `ROAD` relationships:

 ```cypher
 MATCH (start:Intersection {node_id: $start_id}),